 Since Pulse Lab Jakarta was established in 2012, much has changed in the context in which it operates.
-In receiving new core funding from the Australian Government, the Lab is now entering its second phase (2019–2023).
+In receiving new programme funding from the Australian Government, the Lab is now entering its second phase (2019–2023).
 A key question though that our team needed to answer is whether this means business as usual for the Lab, or is it instead an important juncture in PLJ’s existence, where we need to examine our current portfolio and gauge the strategic value of our work.
 To initiate such dialogue, a sensemaking team retreat was planned to encourage members of our team to reflect on what the Lab has accomplished to date, and to discuss its emerging roles in the changing development ecosystems.

 Changes in PLJ’s Context